GOOGLE NEST

 Personalized sleep insights

-As Sleep Sensing gets to know your sleep habits and patterns, you’ll receive personalized insights and recommendations to help improve your sleep.
-You’ll begin to get these tips after a week of daily sleep tracking.
+As Sleep Sensing gets to know user’s sleep habits and patterns, they receive personalized insights and recommendations to help improve their sleep.

-The sleep report contains a summary of insights, education, and tips related to your sleep.
-Insights are things that Nest Hub noticed about your recent sleep that could be improved.
-Your report also includes education from third-party sources, explaining reasons for the insights and tips on how to improve.
+I also led the design for the sleep report — a summary of insights, education, and tips related to sleep.
+Insights are things that Nest Hub noticed about a user’s recent sleep that could be improved.
+The report also includes education from third-party sources, explaining reasons for the insights and tips on how to improve.

 For more information, please visit the Product page and Research paper